Please wear a mask on campus regardless of your vaccination status.

-Office of Origin: Information Technologies
+Office of Origin: Institutional Research

-Date Adopted: 10-22-2013
+Original Date Adopted: 10-22-2013

-Last Date Modified & Approved:
+Last Date Approved: 03-24-2020

-The purpose of this policy and its accompanying procedures is to help ensure the protection of the College’s institutional data from accidental or intentional unauthorized access, damage, alteration or disclosure while preserving the ability of authorized users to access and use institutional data for appropriate purposes and to set guidelines for publishing hypothesis derived from institutional data.
+Institutional data is an organizational asset and therefore owned and managed by the College.
+The Data Management Policy and accompanying procedures articulates the protection of the College’s institutional data from accidental or intentional unauthorized access, damage, alteration or disclosure while preserving the ability of authorized users to access and use institutional data for appropriate purposes and setting guidelines for publishing and reporting institutional data.